-Online learning official: Lecture capture helps students ‘review, review, review’
+Online learning official: Video lectures help students ‘review, review, review’

 UMass Lowell leader eases faculty concerns over video lectures as program proves popular among students